-If you’ve been researching penis enlargement surgery, there’s a fair chance that you may have encountered the case of the 30-year-old Swedish man who died in July of 2017.
+If you’ve been researching penis enlargement surgery, there’s a fair chance that you may have encountered this case.
+In 2017, a Swedish man dies from penis surgery at just 30-year-old and the world was in shock!

 Online, there’s been a lot of conjecture about the cause of his death as well as the risks of this type of surgery.

 With it being the first case in thousands of operations of this nature where someone has died, it’s worthwhile exploring deeper to help uncover the truth to help men decide if it’s the right type of operation for them.

 Through the proliferation of adult films over the last 30 years, men around the world have become much more aware of the size of their penises.

 This has led to a trend towards methods of penis enlargement ranging from the absurd to the dangerous.

 Of course, surgeons found a way to throw their hat in the ring and earn some money from this trend through a procedure known as penoplasty.